Jeff Goldblum, Kyle MacLachlan bookend Prada menswear show

 Kyle MacLachlan and Goldblum respectively opened and closed the runway show that featured eight other actors, chosen by the designers to represent “real men, recognized figures,” enhancing reality.

 Both wore long overcoats.
-Goldblum's was set off dramatically with faux fur trim, while MacLachlan's was contrasted with shimmering pants and shirt in light blue.
+Goldblum's was set off dramatically with furry trim, while MacLachlan's was contrasted with shimmering pants and shirt in light blue.
 Closing the show, Goldblum emerged hilariously from a purple-lit tunnel, as if surprised to find himself on a runway, then sashayed merrily along.

 Guests at the Fondazione Prada's exhibition space were seated in well-spaced velvet-covered theater seats.

 Outerwear and work clothes formed the backbone of the collection, sturdy, durable pieces.
-Statement pieces like long overcoats were trimmed in faux fur, thick along the hem, and ringing the upper arms.
+Statement pieces like long overcoats were trimmed in technical mohair, thick along the hem, and ringing the upper arms.
 At times, shoulders were accentuated, and a belt pulled tight at the waist for maximum form.

 The designers continued their exploration of the uniform, as the world makes on-again, off-again moves back into the office amid the coronavirus pandemic, proposing elegant, lightweight and nearly formless coveralls in silk tech, leather and cotton.